anthonyshort/anthonyshort.me/source/2012/01/otaru-snow-festival.html.markdown

 	<figcaption>The main canal in Otaru where the snow festival was held.</figcaption>
 </figure>

+But first I'll explain how I finally made it to Otaru.

 After leaving Kyoto the first place I ventured to was Jozenkei.
 It's a small onsen town about hour west of Sapporo.
 I spent the night in a fancy, traditional hotel there and just relaxed for a while.
 Everything about this place made me feel out of place.
 It was clearly for rich, japanese people not backpacking Australians.
 But I was able to experience a traditional Japanese-style room with tatami mats, floor table (seems an appropriate name seeing as you sit on the floor to use it) and decor.

 <figure>